haverzard/container-migration/README.md

 Component         | Description
 ------------------|---
 [DRAGON](https://github.com/haverzard/container-migration/tree/main/cmd/DRAGON) | DRAGON is a dynamic resource scheduler for distributed parameter server Tensorflow training jobs (TFJob) with automatic scheduling and scaling strategies.
+A custom migration policy and microservice have been added to it.
 [Container Monitor](https://github.com/haverzard/container-migration/tree/main/internal/container-monitor) | Container Monitor is a monitoring module for training tasks.
 It's deployed using DaemonSet to localize the monitoring in order to reduce the overhead.
 [Preemptible Job](https://github.com/haverzard/container-migration/tree/main/internal/jobs) | A modified distributed Tensorflow job to support migration.